 Earlier, I mentioned that this dressing is good when it's tossed with a salad while it's hot.
 But if you're not a fan of wilted lettuce, there's no need to worry.
 You can serve bacon dressing warm or cold, as it still tastes great either way.

 Personally, I prefer it warm.
 And whenever I prepare a batch, I store it in a jar in the refrigerator.
-To use it, I take out the required amount and transfer it to a small ramekin.
+To use it, I take out the amount I want and transfer it to a small ramekin.
 Then, I microwave it for a few seconds to warm it up before serving.

 So you could try it in different ways to determine your preference.